Post update: For more information about the Abra recovery phrase, please check out our more recent post about the topic.

 Abra provides users the private keys to their wallet using a recovery phrase.
-The recovery phrase, sometimes called a “wallet seed” or “backup phrase”, consists of thirteen words that need to be written down and stored in a safe place.
+The recovery phrase, sometimes called a “wallet seed” or “backup phrase,” consists of 13 words that need to be written down and stored in a safe place.
 If anything happens to a user’s Abra wallet or the phone that the wallet is installed on, the recovery phrase can be used to restore and recover all funds stored in the wallet.

 Without the recovery phrase, users will lose their funds if anything happens to their wallet.

 It is therefore very important to us that users are made aware of the risk and are diligent about verifying that they have saved a copy of their recovery phrase.

 We recently implemented some important changes to how the Abra wallet’s private key recovery phrase is presented to users.
 Users are first introduced to the recovery phrase concept when they create their Abra wallet, and are then given a set number of reminders before Abra requires them to verify that they have saved their recovery phrase.

 When you are ready to verify that you have saved a copy of your recovery phrase, the steps to take are quick and easy.

 Step 1.
 Show your recovery phrase

 There are several opportunities to have the app show you your recovery phrase, including when you first install the app, when you are reminded to verify your recovery phrase, and when you press the “Backup” button in the main menu of the app.